devpro/devopsdays-geneva-2023/docs/lab-scenario/v1.1/04-workfload-cluster.md

 ## Explore the workload cluster

+⚠ In the namespace filter at the top, select All Namespaces to see everything.

 From the left menu, open the cluster and look at the different informations.

-In the namespace filter at the top, select All Namespaces to see everything.

 In **Apps** > **Installed Apps**, have a look at everything that has been deployed.